hongyu-chen-repos/Read-Aloud/README.md

 # Read Aloud 🗣️

-A free, offline, single-file web page that reads Word documents, plain text, Markdown, or anything you paste out loud in your browser. 🫶
+A free, offline, single-file web page that reads Word documents, plain text, Markdown, or anything you paste out loud in your browser, with 140+ languages and 400+ natural voices and accents. . 🫶

 No account.
 No upload.
 No word limit.
 No subscription.
 Open the page, drop in a file or paste some text, press Play.✨